-The Board is asked to note the September 2017 Performance Scorecard.
+The Board is asked to note the January 2018 Performance Scorecard.

-Policy/Strategy Implications Regular and timely performance reporting is an expectation of the Scottish Government Consultation Planning and Performance have consulted individual Clinical Boards to agree the information that will be reported on a monthly basis.
-Consultation with Professional Committees See above Risk Assessment Continuous monitoring of performance is a key element in identifying risks affecting Health Service delivery to the people of the Borders Compliance with Board Policy Please see attached Impact Equality requirements on Equality and Diversity Assessment Scoping Template Resource/Staffing Implications The implementation and monitoring of standards will require that Lead Directors, Managers and Clinicians comply with Board requirements
+Policy/Strategy Implications Regular and timely performance reporting is an expectation of the Scottish Government.
+Consultation Planning and Performance have consulted individual Clinical Boards to agree the information that will be reported on a monthly basis.
+Consultation with Professional Committees Performance against key indicators within this report have been reviewed by each Clinical Board and members of the Clinical Executive.
+Risk Assessment There are a number of standards that are not being achieved, and have not been achieved recently.
+For these standards service leads continue to take corrective action or outline risks and issues to get the standard back on trajectory.
+Continuous monitoring of performance is a key element in identifying risks affecting Health Service delivery to the people of the Borders.
+Compliance with Board Policy requirements on Equality and Diversity Impact Equality Assessment Scoping Template has been completed.
+The implementation and monitoring of targets will require that Lead Directors, Managers and Clinicians comply with Board requirements.
+Resource/Staffing Implications The implementation and monitoring of standards will require that Lead Directors, Managers and Clinicians comply with Board requirements